When you submit the code, there needs to be enough context and background to

 Note that this does not apply to open source projects that have external contributors or intend to have external contributors.

-A directory without (explicit or implicit) type: PACKAGE
+A directory without (explicit or implicit) type: PACKAGE (for example, a

-directory with type GOOGLE_INTERNAL
+directory with type GOOGLE_INTERNAL) should not

-contain a LICENSE
+contain a LICENSE file.

-METADATA must contain a third_party
+METADATA must contain a third_party field

 go/thirdparty/documentation#metadata